Elder-Soares-in-DRC-1-2.jpg

 “Joy is a gift that comes to us when we intentionally choose to live our lives in harmony with the gospel of Jesus Christ.”

-Elder Soares also urged the missionaries to stay focused on what matters most, to ponder on the teachings of the Savior on the Sermon on the Mount, and to live their faith with consistency and commitment.
+Elder Soares also urged the missionaries to stay focused on what matters most, to ponder on the teachings of the Savior on the Sermon on the Mount and to live their faith with consistency and commitment.
 He stated that this focus on Christ would help them overcome all of life’s challenges.

 Quoting President Russell M. Nelson, Elder Soares said, “Jesus Christ is the source of our joy.
 For Latter-day Saints, Jesus Christ is joy.”

-“Blessed are those who follow the commandments and do them.
+Finally, he reminded them of the Lord’s promise.“Blessed are those who follow the commandments and do them.
 Rejoice, for your reward will be great in heaven.”

-This powerful message strengthened the missionaries’ faith and invited them to live their missions with a renewed, Christ-centered perspective
+This powerful message strengthened the missionaries’ faith and invited them to live their missions with a renewed, Christ-centered perspective.

 Elder and Sister Soares Visit Brazzaville